Macdonald polynomials in superspace as eigenfunctions of commuting operators: Macdonald superpolynomials and generalized -Kostka coefficients

 The following symmetries have been observed:

 (cf. \cite[eq.
 VI (8.15)]{Mac}) and

 In the previous equation we used

 where $\S \La$ is the skew diagram $\S \La=\Lambda^{\circledast}/\delta^{(m+1)}$, with $\delta^{(m)}$ the staircase partition $(m-1,m-2,\dots,1,0)$, and where $d(\La)$ is defined as follows: fill each square $s\in\B\La$ (defined immediately after \eqref{defhupdown}) by the number corresponding to the number of squares above $s$ which are both in a fermionic row and a fermionic column (i.e., both ending with a circle); $d(\La)$ is then the sum of these entries.
-For example:

-(In a sense, $d_\La$ is dual to the quantity $\zeta_\La$ introduced in \cite{BDLM} to describe the specialization of $P_\La$).
-The quantity $d_{\La}$ vanishes for $m\leq1$, so that that expression \cite[eq.
+For example, { } (In a sense, $d(\La)$ is dual to the quantity $\zeta_\La$ introduced in \cite{BDLM} to describe the specialization of $P_\La$).
+The quantity $d({\La})$ vanishes for $m\leq1$, so that that expression \cite[eq.
 VI (8.14)]{Mac} is recovered when $m=0$.
 Examples of $(q,t)$-Kostka coefficients are given in Tables \ref{tab11} to \ref{tab42}.
-(Note that in the tables presented in \cite{BDLM}, the transpose symbol (prime) is missing.
-These are Tables \ref{tab11} -- \ref{tab32} below)
+We stress that in these tables, the prime stands for the matrix transpose, so that the matrix element found in row $\Lambda$ and column $\Omega$ gives the coefficient $K'_{\Lambda,\Omega}=K_{\Omega,\Lambda}$ of $S_\Omega$ in the modified Macdonald superpolynomial $J_\La$.
+Note also that in the tables presented in \cite{BDLM}, the transpose symbol (prime) is missing; these correspond to Tables \ref{tab11} -- \ref{tab32} below.

 An example illustrating the first symmetry property \eqref{sym1} is (cf. Table \ref{tab42})

 since $(2,0;1,1)'=(3,0;1)$ and $(2,0;2)$ is self-conjugate.
 An example of the relation \eqref{sym2} is

 The factor $t^5$ can be checked as follows (the diagram of $\La$ is filled with numbers that add up to $d(\La)$ while the skew diagram $\S\La$, obtained from $\La^\cd$ by dropping the squares marked by a $\times$, is filled by numbers that add up to $n(\mathcal S\La)$):